voltpop/vp-website/_pages/rates.markdown

 # Rates and pricing

+Our billing model is time based.
+We offer a no-commitment hourly rate, as well as a flat contract rate.

 | Service | Price |
 |---------|-------|
 | Hourly Consulting | $75.00 |
 | Monthly Contract | starting at $250.00 |

-## Pricing models

-Our billing model is time based.
-We offer a no-commitment hourly rate, as well as a flat contract rate.

 ## We appreciate our customers